Hear older people talk about their experiences of loneliness and how Age UK's befriending services have helped.

 Christine's story: 'I literally owe my life to Age UK'

 Christine Mayne lives alone in a small, but beautifully maintained bungalow a few miles outside Cambridge.
-Last Christmas, a chance visit from her local Age UK saved her life.
+One Christmas, a chance visit from her local Age UK saved her life.

 At 65, Christine is far from what many might consider to be old.
 But multiple conditions, not least the challenges presented by living with only one kidney, mean she relies far more on the help and kindness of others than most.
 Never was that help more timely than a couple of days after Christmas in 2013.